ianbollinger/haskell-style-guide/haskell-style.md

     ]
 ```

-You may omit the first newline.
+You may also omit the first newline.

 ```haskell
 directions = [ North